 John Therry Catholic College has a strong sporting culture and heritage and we look to include all students in our sporting pursuits and opportunities.
-John Therry Catholic College aims to foster a healthy culture of physical activity and ensure our sporting and activities programs are for ALL, regardless of the student’s experience and skill level.
+John Therry Catholic College aims to foster a healthy culture of physical activity and ensure our sporting and activities programs are for all, regardless of the student’s experience and skill level.
 Our different programs aim to increase and enhance student’s skills and abilities across a wide variety of physical activity pursuits and sports in order to assist students to develop a positive attitude towards lifelong physical activity and healthy habits.
 We also cater for individual and team sporting pathways and representative sport that allow students to achieve their personal best in their given sport.

 Sport and physical activity opportunities are a recommended structure to exist in all schools in order to provide students with consistent health benefits and education in sport, physical activity and wellness.
-To satisfy these requirements John Therry Catholic College conducts sport and recreational activities every Tuesday afternoon from 12.35 – 2.40pm.
+To satisfy these requirements, John Therry Catholic College conducts sport and recreational activities every Tuesday afternoon from 12.35 – 2.40pm.
 In addition, College based carnivals in Swimming, Cross Country, Athletics and Jack Crawford Games will be held on school days throughout the year.
 These sporting activities are all part of the normal College routine.
 However, we do require your permission to allow your child to participate in these activities.
 Permission notes with further details of each of the major carnivals will be distributed closer to the event dates via the Compass Portal.
-The dates for 2022 college carnivals are:
+The dates for 2025 college carnivals are:

 Throughout the year students may nominate to trial for these MISA representative teams that compete against other local Macarthur Catholic, Anglican or Independent High Schools on Tuesday afternoons.
 If successful at trials in their selected sport, students will represent the school each Tuesday afternoon around various venues within the Macarthur area for the given season.
 If students are selected into a MISA team they will be expected to attend regular training sessions as advised by the team coach.